flecoqui/load-testing/README.md

 Below a list of possible improvements:

-1. Add the number of engine instances, the response time in ms and the error percentage in the pipeline input parameters
-2. Add Unit tests for Web UI
+1. Add Unit tests for Web UI
-3. Add Unit tests for Web API
+2. Add Unit tests for Web API